svampkorg/moody.nvim/README.md

             right_padding = 2,
         },
-        -- extend the cursorline to cover line numbers.
+        -- extend the cursorline to cover line numbers. extend_to_linenr = true,
-        -- This enables moodys built in statuscolumn to cover linenr in visual selection -- to show the visual range of the selection highlighted by Visual hl group. extend_to_linenr = true,
+        -- extend_to_linenr_visual enables moodys built in statuscolumn to cover linenr in -- visual selection to show the visual range of the selection highlighted by -- Visual hl group.
         extend_to_linenr_visual = false,
+        -- setting reduce_cursorline to true will reduce the moodys cursorline to.. nothing!
+        -- It will make the cursorline have the default value of whatever cursorline has in the -- default "hightlight namespace", 0.
+TLDR: no moody change in cursorline with ModeChanged. reduce_cursorline = false,
         -- fold_options.enabled also enables the built in SignColumn in moody.
 These folds takes a bit of a different -- approach to showing folds and their range.
 Try it out and see if you like it :) If not you can use -- the SignColumn as is, with extend_to_linenr.
 It will then only show diagnostic signs and linenr.